URL Encoding Explained: When, Why, and How to Encode URLs

 → "https://example.com/search?q=hello%20world"

-encodeURIComponent encodes a single component — a query parameter value, a path segment, a fragment.
-It also encodes ?, &, =, and / because within a component those characters have no special meaning and would break the URL structure.
+encodeURIComponent is for encoding a single piece of a URL — a query parameter value, a path segment, a hash.
+It encodes ?, &, =, and / too, because inside a component those characters don’t mean anything structural and would break the URL if left raw.

 encodeURIComponent("hello & goodbye")